Last Updated on October 14, 2021

 Winter Wonderlights at Greensboro Science Center (November 6 to January 2)

-Watch at the Greensboro Science Center enchants with illuminating lights!
+Watch as the Greensboro Science Center enchants with illuminating lights!
 Walk through the zoo and see beautiful holiday lights as well as a choreographed light show at the Dancing Fountains.

-Rumor has it that Santa will even make an appearance too!
+Rumor has it that Santa will also make an appearance in Greensboro!

 Tanglewood Festival of Lights (November 12 to January 1)